-Direct mail has become a very popular tool for companies trying to gain awareness for their products.
+Direct mail has become a very popular tool for companies trying to gain awareness of their products.
 To many consumers, direct mail is junk mail.
 Fortunately, consumers now have the opportunity to stop junk mail from ever reaching their mailbox.
-Mail Preference Services allows consumers to sign up and take their names off directmarketing mailing lists.
-All you need to do is send your name, address and telephone number to the address below.
-Ask to be registered with Mail Preference Services, and be sure to sign your request.
+The Direct Marketing Association allows consumers to sign up and take their names off directmarketing mail lists.
+To sign up, go to www.dmachoice.org and click on "Get Started" in the upper right corner to register.
+Your registration will last three years and your personal information will not be shared.